phillipclapham/neuroweaver/README.md

 - Know solutions often emerge by letting your mind play with possibilities
 - Experience breakthrough insights that seem to arise organically

 These aren't just random talents or lucky moments—they're glimpses of a more sophisticated cognitive architecture in action.
-The Neuroweaver framework doesn't teach this way of thinking; instead, it creates conditions where these natural capabilities can flourish and evolve.
+The Neuroweaver approach doesn't teach this way of thinking; instead, it creates conditions where these natural capabilities can flourish and evolve.

 ## The Core Pattern: A Dance of Forces